 Such serious praise should probably belong to Lichtenstein or Andorra—not Moldova.
-Moldova is certainly not “a must see” country by any stretch of imagination.
+Moldova is certainly not “a must-see” country by any stretch of the imagination.

 This is Moldova.
 Does it look like a “must-see gem” to you?

 Having grown up in Eastern Europe and having returned and lived here for the past 3 years, it got me thinking about the region as a whole.
 I realized that most often than not, the region is portrayed as some paradise on earth instead of being depicted closer to reality.